Professional Pastry Arts: New York

 - 12:1 student-to-teacher ratio

-- A lesson with celebrity cake designer Ron Ben-Israel
+- Special master class with celebrity cake designer Ron Ben-Israel

-- Exclusive intern opportunity at one of Dean Jacques Torres’ world-famous chocolate businesses
+- Exclusive internship opportunity at Dean Jacques Torres’ real-world chocolate factory

 - Culinary Business workshops (optional)

 YOUR PROGRAM COVERS